kaifabian/om-parser-berlin/README.md

 om-parser-berlin
 ================

-OpenMensa: Provides a feed parser for the canteens in Berlin (Studentenwerk Berlin).
+This repository provided a feed parser for the canteens in Berlin (Studentenwerk Berlin) until 2017.

-I know, the code is messy and pretty fucked up.
-But it is working.
-So feel free to write one yourself or clean up the code, if you like. ;)

-The current parser requires the following python packages:
-- lxml >= 3.0.0
-- beautifulsoup >= 3.0.0
-(also: see requirements.txt)
+Then, Studentenwerk Berlin complete changed their online menu and thus, this code was not working anymore.

+At the time of writing this, the current parser can be found at [escrl/openmensa-parser-berlin](/escrl/openmensa-parser-berlin) (with feeds published in  [escrl/openmensa-feed-berlin](/escrl/openmensa-feed-berlin)).